Skip Navigation

 • On March 3, 2021, Vice President Kamala Harris visited Old Town boutique and “yarn universe” fibre space to speak with owner Danielle Romanetti and shop’s employees about the administration’s COVID relief plans to support small businesses.
 While at the store, the Vice President purchased a hoodie for her step-daughter, knitwear designer Ella Emhoff.

 • First Lady Dr. Jill Biden is a lifelong educator and full-time English professor at Northern Virginia Community College, including the Alexandria campus off N. Beauregard Street.
-Dr. Biden has expressed a desire to continue to teach while her husband is in office, and would become the first lady to hold a day job outside the White House.
+Dr. Biden has expressed a desire to continue to teach while her husband is in office, and would become the first First Lady to hold a day job outside the White House.

 Barack Obama and the First Family